 Scotland and Northern Ireland have separate criminal justice systems and different arrangements for the provision of probation services.
 For further information see:

 Work activities vary but typically involve some or all of the following:

-- providing pre-sentence reports for court on people charged with an offence, which help magistrates and judges to decide what sentence should be passed;
+- providing pre-sentence reports for magistrates' courts and the Crown Court on people charged with an offence, which help magistrates and judges to decide what sentence should be passed;

-- carrying out risk assessments in order to protect the public for further possible offending;
+- carrying out risk assessments in order to protect the public from further possible offending;

-- managing and enforcing community orders made by the courts, which may involve participation in group programmes (usually run by specially trained probation officers), ensuring offenders attend supervision with a probation officer, and/or ensuring offenders undertake unpaid work that benefits the community (if offenders do not cooperate, the probation officer will arrange their return to court for a further punishment);
+- managing and enforcing community orders made by the courts, which may involve offenders' participation in accredited offending behaviour programmes (usually run by specially trained probation officers), ensuring offenders attend supervision with a probation officer, and/or ensuring offenders undertake unpaid work that benefits the community (if offenders do not cooperate, the probation officer will arrange their return to court for a further punishment);

-- delivering specialist programmes to change offenders' attitudes and behaviour in order to help reduce further offending;
+- delivering accredited offending behaviour programmes to change offenders' attitudes and behaviour in order to help reduce further offending;

 - providing specialist reports to prison governors and parole review boards that help determine whether a prisoner should be released and, if so, under what conditions, e.g. curfew/tagging order or probation supervision;

 - undertaking meticulous record keeping and review processes;